 The Risk and Reward Indicator table demonstrates where the fund ranks in terms of its potential risk and reward.
 The higher the rank the greater the potential reward but the greater the risk of losing money.
 It is based on past data, may change over time and may not be a reliable indication of the future risk profile of the fund.
 The table below shows the fund's ranking on the Risk and Reward Indicator.
-The risk and reward indicator changed from 4 to 5 on 31 July 2022.

-Typically lower rewards, lower risk Typically higher rewards, higher risk 1 2 3 4 5 6 7
+Typically lower rewards, lower risk Typically higher rewards, higher risk ← → 1 2 3 4 5 6 7